About IM Ketamine Injection

 Is IM ketamine as effective as IV?

 Current evidence suggests that IM ketamine has comparable efficacy to IV ketamine for depression and other psychiatric conditions.
-IM ketamine has approximately 93% bioavailability compared to 100% for IV, meaning nearly the same amount of drug reaches the bloodstream.
-Some studies have shown similar response rates between the two routes.
-However, there are fewer large-scale clinical trials specifically studying IM ketamine, so the evidence base is not as robust as for IV ketamine.
+IM ketamine has approximately 93% bioavailability compared to 100% for IV, meaning nearly the same amount of drug reaches the bloodstream through muscular absorption.
+A 2019 study published in the Journal of Clinical Psychiatry found that IM ketamine produced rapid and sustained antidepressant effects comparable to IV ketamine, with similar response rates between the two routes.
+However, there are fewer large-scale randomized controlled trials specifically studying IM administration, so the overall evidence base is not as robust as for IV ketamine.
+The main practical advantages of IM over IV include lower cost per session ($250–$500 versus $400–$800), faster administration, and simpler clinical setup.
+Discuss both options with your provider to determine which delivery method best suits your treatment goals and budget.

 Does IM ketamine hurt?